kwameopareasiedu/react-simple-widgets/src/misc/debounce/usage.md

 # debounce

 Debounce a specified function.
 Debouncing limits the number of times a function is called within a specified time period.

-As an example, if a function is an action emits 100 events within a second and the handler is supposed to call an API function, this may trigger rate limiting on the server.
-As such, the function can be debounced to be called once after no new events have been emitted in 1 second.
+As an example, let's assume we have an action that calls a specific function several times a second.
+If the called function is supposed to call an API endpoint, this may trigger rate limiting on the server.
+As such, the function should be debounced.
+This makes it such that, the rate at which the function is actually called is much lower that the caller is triggering.

+This way, the action can be triggering the function at 100 times per second, but the debounced version will only be called once no new triggers have occurred after 1 second

 ## Usage